1-877-746-5569

 “Stag’s Hollow”

 Sharon has called the Okanagan home since 1970 and continues to draw inspiration from the valley’s breathtaking beauty.
 The region's lakes, cliffs, vineyards, and orchards have provided her with endless material to paint.
 Working primarily with oils, she also explores acrylics, mixed media, and graphite.
 Sharon’s art has been featured in both juried and non-juried exhibitions across the Okanagan, with many pieces now part of private collections.
 She is an active member of the Federation of Canadian Artists and The Brushstrokes Art Group.
 Her work is currently showcased at The Aurora Matheson Gallery in downtown Penticton.
-Learn more here.
+Prints of this piece by Sharon are available in many sizes, email Ron at ragladish@gmail.com for more information.

 STEPHANIE PERRY